dexdevtech/java-scripts-notes-app/README.md

 <br>

 ### Installation:
-This project includes all of the datasets, graphs, and notebooks that are used in the entire project.

 1. **Clone the Repository:** Begin by cloning the project repostory using Git.
 2. **Navigate to the Project Directory:** Go to the project directory using your command prompt or terminal or your file manager.